 To avoid past due accounts from hurting your business credit and finances take the following precautions.

 Make sure your contracts are clear: This includes clearly stating the terms or conditions the customer was offered and agreed to.
-In addition, the invoice total that they are agreeing to pay should be clear.
+In addition, the invoice total that they are agreed to pay should be clear.
 If you offer a discount for paying early or issue late fees, this should be clear on the contract as well.

 Be selective before offering payment terms: It may sound counterproductive to be selective of who purchases your products, but when a company offers payment terms they need to be able to trust that invoices will be fulfilled.
 Business owners can be protective of their assets by checking commercial credit scores before offering term conditions.
 By reviewing credit, you will gain a better understanding of who you are working with and their past payment patterns.
 If a potential customer’s credit shows a pattern of late or unpaid accounts, you may conclude that they are too high of a risk and request that they pay upon receipt.

 Keep your commercial credit at its best

 Even if your client has great credit and is not facing financial distress that you know of, the net-30 or net-60 term they need can still cause you cash flow issues.

 Not only does it matter how good your customer’s credit is, your business credit should be in great shape as well.
 Especially if you plan to rely on a line of credit, overdraft account, or invoice factoring to cover expenses while waiting on receivables.
 To qualify for these common types of financing and get the lowest interest rates, you must be able to show responsible payment patterns.